 The pre-op liquid diet shopping list will contain mostly protein powder or ready-made shakes.
 Here are a few brands and flavors that I enjoy:

-- My new favorite is ETB Naturally Protein, The Clean & Lean Alternative, because it is sweetened with stevia and broken down into peptides that the body can better absorb, with no artificial flavors or sweeteners, non-GMO and rGBH-free.
+- Another favorite is ETB Naturally Protein, The Clean & Lean Alternative, because it is sweetened with stevia and broken down into peptides that the body can better absorb, with no artificial flavors or sweeteners, non-GMO and rGBH-free.
 Check out the chocolate single-serve packs and 2-lb container of vanilla.

 - Garden of Life Raw Organic Fit (vegan, gluten-free) my favorite flavor is Bob Marley Coffee but I’ve also used Original

-- Syntrax Nectar (gluten-free, lactose-free) my favorite flavors: roadside lemonade, strawberry-kiwi, and fuzzy navel but you may want to try this sampler of all 15 flavors
+- Syntrax Nectar (gluten-free, lactose-free) my favorite flavors: roadside lemonade, strawberry-kiwi, and fuzzy navel but you may want to try this sampler of all 15 flavors.
+It’s sweetened with sucralose so if that is a problem for you then order the Nectar Naturals sweetened with stevia.
+It comes in a variety of flavors: vanilla, chocolate, strawberry, peach, fruit punch and orange.

 - I have never used the ready-made protein shakes but you can find a variety of brands on the BariatricPal Store.
 That’s another “go-to” for online bariatric shopping!
 READ: Making the Bariatric Diet Easier